carbonplan/ocr/docs/index.md

-# Welcome to OCR Documentation
+# Open Climate Risk (Beta)

-**Open Climate Risk (OCR)**is CarbonPlan's platform for analyzing and visualizing climate-related risks at a building-level resolution across the Continental United States (CONUS).
+**Open Climate Risk (OCR)** is CarbonPlan's platform, currently in beta, for analyzing and visualizing climate-related risks at a building-level resolution across the Continental United States (CONUS).
+While in beta, you may notice broken links to code references (GitHub project is currently private).

 ## Quick Links